KLBK Tuesday AM Weather Update: July 6th, 2021

 LUBBOCK, Texas — KLBK Meteorologist Jack Maney has your Monday morning weather update!

-Today: Warm with isolated storms possible in the afternoon Chance of Rain: 10%.
-High of 83°.
-Winds SE 10-15 MPH
+Today: Warm with isolated storms possible in the afternoon Chance of Rain: 20%.
+High of 86°.
+Winds E 5-10 MPH

 Tonight: Cool and dry.
 Low of 67°.
 Winds SE 5-10 MPH.